nasredeenabdulhaleem/realtime-chat/README.md

 - AppModule: This is the root module of the application.
 - ChatModule: This module handles all chat-related functionalities.
+- UserModule: This module handles all user-related functionalities.

 ## Controllers